Meet Stephen P. Will

 Have you seen changes within the real estate practice or the wills and estates practice in recent years?

-The real estate practice has changed drastically from early days, largely through government regulation and banking requirements.
+The real estate practice has changed drastically from the early days, largely through government regulation and banking requirements.
 There is no longer any such thing as a really, truly, simple closing.
 The volume of paperwork for a normal closing has increased eight- or ten-fold from the time I started practicing.
 Delays in getting loan approvals have increased and requirements for loans have become much stricter, obviously because of the financial crisis from 2007.

-A client who has gone through the process previously will definitely notice that it is more burdensome now.
-Formerly, most of our closings were held with local banks being the lenders, very limited paperwork for the closing, and generally dealing with a bank with which clients already had a relationship.
+A client who has gone through the process previously will notice that it is more burdensome now.
+Formerly, most of our closings were held with local banks being the lenders, with very limited paperwork for the closing, and generally dealing with a bank with which clients already had a relationship.
 We have now transitioned into a mortgage world where the lenders are not necessarily even local; they are scattered throughout the country and there are a lot more of them.
-The client is now a number and lenders are no longer relying on prior track record other than credit scores.
+The client is now a number and lenders are no longer relying on prior track records other than credit scores.
 Lenders are looking at scores strictly from the eyes of an underwriter, trying to determine whether or not a client fits into their condition for a loan closing.

 What about wills and estates?
 Has that practice grown?